Complete reducibility of subgroups of reductive algebraic groups over nonperfect fields IV: An $F_4$ example: Complete reducibility and pseudo-reductivity

 In this section, we use the language of schemes.
 Recall~\cite[Sec.~A.5]{Conrad-pred-book}: \begin{defn} Let $B\to B'$ be a finite flat map of noetherian rings, and $X'$ a quasi-projective $B'$-scheme.
 The \emph{Weil restriction} $R_{B'/B}(X')$ is a $B$-scheme of finite type satisfying the universal property for all $B$-algebras $A$. \end{defn}

 Now using a special case of a Weil restriction~\cite[Ex.~1.6.1]{Conrad-pred-book} we have \begin{prop} Let $k'/k$ be a finite purely inseparable field extension with $k'\neq k$ and $G'$ a non-trivial smooth connected reductive $k'$-group.
 Then $G=R_{k'/k}(G')$ is a pseudo-reductive and non-reductive $k$-group. \end{prop} Note that $G=R_{k'/k}(G')$ is smooth due to~\cite[Prop.~A.5.11(1)]{Conrad-pred-book}.
 We use the following standard result~\cite[Ex.~3.2.2(a)]{Serre-building}: \begin{prop} Let $H$ be a $k$-subgroup of $\text{GL}(V)$ for some finite dimensional $k$-vector space $V$.
-Then $H$ is $\text{GL}(V)$-cr over $k$ (resp. $\text{GL}(V)$-ir over $k$) if and only if $V$ is a semisimple (resp. irreducible) $kH$-module. \end{prop} Combining~Propositions~\ref{prbutnonred} and~\ref{reptheory} together with the argument in~\cite[Sec.~5.2.1]{Bate-Stewart-Gems} (we reproduce the same argument to make the paper self-contained):
+Then $H$ is $\text{GL}(V)$-cr over $k$ (resp. $\text{GL}(V)$-ir over $k$) if and only if $V$ is a semisimple (resp. irreducible) $kH$-module. \end{prop} Combining~Propositions~\ref{prbutnonred} and~\ref{reptheory} together with the argument in~\cite[Sec.~5.2.1]{Bate-Stewart-Gems} (we reproduce the argument of~\cite[Sec.~5.2.1]{Bate-Stewart-Gems} to make this paper self-contained), we find:

 \begin{proof}[Proof of Proposition \ref{GcrandpseudoredGLpm}] Let $k'/k$ be a purely inseparable field extension of degree $s$ in characteristic $p$.
 Fix a faithful action of $\mathbb{G}_m(k')$ on $\mathbb{G}_a(k')$ (we regard $\mathbb{G}_m(k')$ and $\mathbb{G}_a(k')$ as $k'$-groups).
 Then this action induces an action of $H=R_{k'/k}(\mathbb{G}_m)$ on the $[k':k]$-dimensional $k$-vector group $R_{k'/k}(\mathbb{G}_a)$, obtaining an embedding of $H=R_{k'/k}(\mathbb{G}_m)$ in $G=GL_{p^s}$.